 (NOTE: I expanded this review with additional opinion, some additional trivia and the updating of links on Feb.
 18, 2017.)

-Just as Chuck Lorre has had the hot hand in sitcoms for more than a decade (“Two and a Half Men” and the current No. 1 TV comedy “The Big Bang Theory” – click here for my look at it), back in Neil Simon had the hot pen (typewriter?) in Hollywood.
+Just as Chuck Lorre has had the hot hand in sitcoms for more than a decade (“Two and a Half Men” and the current No. 1 TV comedy “The Big Bang Theory” – click here for my look at it), back in the day Neil Simon had the hot pen (typewriter?) in Hollywood.
 He was the master of dialogue and his films usually starred the best actors of the day and they always delivered.
 Consider them money in the bank, each in their own time.

-As for Simon, one of the best examples of his work is the repartee between Alan Alda and Jane Fonda in “California Suite” (click here for my review) the least-remembered and one of his few box office bombs is “Max Dugan Returns” and it is really superior in my opinion.
+As for Simon, you’ll find one of the best examples of his work in the repartee between Alan Alda and Jane Fonda in “California Suite” (click here for my review).
+However, one of the least-remembered and one of his few box office bombs is “Max Dugan Returns” and it is really superior in my opinion.
 I like it first because it has Jason Robards and Marsha Mason and is the big screen debut of Matthew Broderick (whose other film, “WarGames” – click here for my review – came out the same year earned three times the box office of “Max Dugan Returns”).
 Secondly, it is a rarity for Simon: an original screenplay that is not an adaptation of one of his plays.
 Finally, I like it because it is ultimately watchable; has endearing characters; and that it oozes total quality.

 So, for those variety of reasons, I’m looking at “Max Dugan Returns” today.